beling/book-pl/src/ch18-03-pattern-syntax.md

 #### Destructuring Enums

-We’ve destructured enums earlier in this book, for example, when we destructured `Option<i32>` in Listing 6-5 in Chapter 6.
+We’ve destructured enums earlier in this book, for example, when we destructured `Option<i32>` in listing 6-5 in Chapter 6.
 One detail we haven’t mentioned explicitly is that the pattern to destructure an enum should correspond to the way the data stored within the enum is defined.
-As an example, in Listing 18-15 we use the `Message` enum from Listing 6-2 and write a `match` with patterns that will destructure each inner value.
+As an example, in listing 18-15 we use the `Message` enum from listing 6-2 and write a `match` with patterns that will destructure each inner value.

-<span class="filename">Filename: src/main.rs</span>
+<span class="filename">Plik: src/main.rs</span>

 ```rust
 {{#rustdoc_include ../listings/ch18-patterns-and-matching/listing-18-15/src/main.rs}}